jamesho451/Auto-Check-ARK-Mod-Update/README.md

 The CheckUpdate-Reference is a filled out version of the script for your reference

-I don't include commands for things like creating files and making a file executable because I use programs like WinSCP and Filezilla to access my server's files so if you're lost trying to follow this with only a shell just keep this in mind
+I don't include commands for things like creating files and making a file executable because I use programs like WinSCP and Filezilla to access my server's files.
+If you're lost trying to follow this with only a shell just keep this in mind

 The script does give false alarm from time to time, probably because steam's api doesn't have 100% uptime.
 The best practice is to wait till you get two emails in a row before you do anything.